 Camphor is generally safe for adults when it’s used correctly.
 Lotions or creams containing small amounts of camphor can be applied to your skin.
 Never use undiluted camphor or products containing more than 11 percent camphor.
 Always do a skin patch test before using camphor on your skin.
 Apply a small amount of the camphor product to your inner forearm and wait 24 hours to see if any reaction occurs.

 Minor side effects such as redness and irritation can occur when using camphor topically.
 Camphor products should not be used on broken or injured skin because the body could absorb toxic levels.
 It also can cause respiratory problems such as coughing and wheezing when inhaled.
 Avoid contact with your eyes.

 Don’t use more than 1 tablespoon of camphor solution per quart of water when using it through steam inhalation.
 Do not heat products containing camphor, such as Vicks VapoRub or Bengay, in the microwave as they have the potential to explode.
-Never ignite camphor as it has been shown to cause burns.
+Never ignite camphor as it has been to cause burns.

 Note: Camphor should never be ingesting internally as this can cause serious side effects and even death.
 Signs of camphor toxicity appear within 5 to 90 minutes of ingestion.
 Symptoms include burning of the mouth and throat, nausea, and vomiting.

 Taking camphor internally and using it topically is thought to cause liver damage.
 Don’t use camphor if you have any medical conditions affecting your liver.
 You also shouldn’t take camphor if you have asthma or epilepsy.

 Do not use camphor products if you are pregnant or breastfeeding, as it has the potential to cause birth defects.
 Children under the age of 2 should not use camphor products at all.
 Ingesting camphor has been to be fatal to toddlers, even in small doses.
 It can also cause in children.